tcpalmer/nina-scheduler/synchronization.md

 * Server is informed of the completed exposure
 * Client returns to polling

-On the server side, the Target Scheduler Container will manage the process of sending exposures to clients and waiting on completion.
+On the server side, the Target Scheduler Container will manage the process of sending exposure details to clients and waiting on completion.
 The server will stop waiting for clients to accept the exposure after some time period.
-This defaults to 5 minutes and can be changed with the [Exposure Timeout](target-management/profiles.html#synchronization-preferences) profile property.
+This defaults to 5 minutes and can be changed with the [Action Timeout](target-management/profiles.html#synchronization-preferences) profile property.

 If the scheduler returns an empty plan then imaging is done for the night and the server informs the clients which will then end the Target Scheduler Sync Container instruction.
 Note that there is no timeout for the client-side polling: it will continue until the server informs it of scheduler completion for the night or the sequence is interrupted.

 ## Slew/Center/Rotate

-The server instance will execute the slew/center/rotate at the start of a new target as usual.
+The server instance will execute the slew/center at the start of a new target as usual.
 Assuming server and client are in sync, the client will be doing nothing during this operation - simply waiting on the next action from the server.

 However, if the server has a rotator connected, it will perform the slew/center/rotate and then inform the client that it needs to perform a solve/rotate.
 If the client also has a rotator connected, it will execute the operation.
 The server will wait for this to complete (or time out) before continuing with exposures.